Search Results

 |

-GLG101IN: Introduction to Geology I - Physical – 4 credits
+GLG101IN: Physical Geology: Dynamic Earth – 4 credits

 Introduction to Earth's materials, surface and internal geologic processes, plate tectonics and geologic time.
 Includes practical experience in rock and mineral identification, topographic maps, and applied problems in geology.
 Prerequisites: None.
 Note: Enrollment in both a GLG101IN lecture section and a GLG101IN laboratory section is required.
 Students may receive credit for only one of the following: GLG101 and GLG103 or GLG101IN.